felipefelixarias/SocialGibson/README.md

 ### Latest Updates

+[06/11/2022] This fork of iGibson, dubbed Gibson Social, was officially created.

 [12/1/2020] Major update to iGibson to reach iGibson v1.0, for details please refer to our [arxiv preprint](https://arxiv.org/abs/2012.02924).

 - Release of iGibson dataset that includes 15 fully interactive scenes and 500+ object models annotated with materials and physical attributes on top of [existing 3D articulated models](https://cs.stanford.edu/~kaichun/partnet/).